sn4k3/Sharky/README.md

 #### Movies and TV shows
 Fiction is fiction (period).
 The human stupidity run on the next day after "a" movie release to kill sharks because they are bad man eaters.
-There is no problem on fiction, but people must realise, it's fiction!
+There's no problem on fiction, but people must realise, it's fiction!
 And this kind of stuff creates misinformation a real problems.

 #### Shark in aquarium: